The Private Life of Helen of Troy (book): Plot summary

 In the beginning, Menelaus - Helen's husband - leaves Troy in search of her and plans to kill her for all the trouble her beauty has caused.
 Instead, the two set out on a week-long voyage back to Sparta.
-Menelaus questions why his wife ran away from Sparta to begin with, saying that he didn't believe her involvement with Paris was enough.
+Menelaus questions why his wife ran away from Sparta to begin with, saying that he did not believe her involvement with Paris was enough.
 Once at home, Helen talks with Charita and tells her that in the beginning, she thought she loved Paris and that is why she ran away with him, but she realized she only loved something he made her think of, and in the end, she only felt sorry for him.
 She goes on to say that she felt sorry for Paris because she could see he was "lost in the madness" just as she was.
 She tells her that marriage starts with love, but the people in the marriage get lost along the way and calls marriages fatal errors.

 The book follows Helen's family and how she navigates friendships, her marriage, and parenting her children after what many in her life call, 'the scandal.'

 Themes

 Helen is a progressive woman by American standards in the 1930s, and would certainly be considered radical in ancient Greece.
 She defends her decision to run away with Paris and even encourages other women in the book to embrace their sexuality.
 Because of this, many have read the book as a satirical nod to gender politics.
 There is also a common feminist reading of the book because of Helen's attitude toward marriage and sexuality.

-Because the book was published only five years after the 19th Amendment to the U.S. Constitution was ratified, it can be argued that a cultural focus on feminism and women's suffrage influenced why this book was so well received.
+Because the book was published only five years after the Nineteenth Amendment to the United States Constitution was ratified, it can be argued that a cultural focus on feminism and women's suffrage influenced why this book was so well received.
 Helen, in the book, represented a new kind of woman, who did what she wanted rather than what she was told, and defied male authority, which can be argued perpetuated the book's success.